Stable Insights

 Stable Auto monitors thousands of non-Tesla Level 3 (L3) and Level 2 (L2) chargers across the U.S. Amidst ongoing confusion about charging costs and their impact on total cost of EV ownership, we’ve created a gasoline price equivalent index.
 This index translates electric vehicle charging costs into a familiar metric: gasoline prices.
 Understanding the varying price differences between gasoline and EV charging in each state allows EV charging companies to have a competitive advantage when it comes to planning deployments.
 This is because regions that offer substantial savings for drivers could see faster EV adoption in the future.
 It also presents a golden opportunity for station owners who are looking for higher profit margins to fuel the expansion of their charging networks.

-Average EV Charging Savings by State (Q2 '24)
+Average EV Charging Savings by State (Q4 '24)

 The average percentage discount that EV drivers experience when comparing the cost of charging an EV to the cost of gasoline.

-EV Charging Equivalent vs. Gasoline Price by State (Q2 ‘ 24)
+EV Charging Equivalent vs. Gasoline Price by State (Q4 ‘ 24)

 • Charging an EV costs less than fueling a typical internal combustion engine (ICE) vehicle with gasoline in every U.S. state.

-• The average cost of EV charging equates to gasoline priced at $1.66 per gallon, nearly $2.00 less than the average gasoline price in America.
+• The average cost of EV charging equates to gasoline priced at $2.00 per gallon, $1.36 less than the average gasoline price in America.